Jaiganesh235/TSA_EXP1B/README.md

 ## RESULT:
-Thus we have created the python code for the conversion of non stationary to stationary data on international airline passenger data.
+Thus the python code for the conversion of non stationary to stationary data on coffee sales data had been executed successfully.